Regular Expressions with grep

 Command:

-grep "san antonio" cities.csv
+grep "san antonio" cities.md

-In order to tell grep to ignore case, I need to use the -i option.
+To tell grep to ignore case, I need to use the -i option.
 We also want to make sure that we enclose our entire search string withing double quotes.

 This is a reminder for you to run man grep and to read through the documentation and see what the various options exit for this command.